 We talk often about people of entitlement.
 Sometimes it seems that Christians think it is not necessary to thank people for what they have done because they have ‘done what they should do.‘ Or the assumption is made; God prompted them to give that money or give that time to ‘My’ worthy cause.
 So you ignore the giving of thanks.

 While publicly praising God is a must, as He truly is the one that prompts and leads people to give, it is important for our own character and gratitude to also thank the givers.
 Otherwise you appear like one of the nine lepers that were healed and went on with their lives not appreciating what Jesus did for them.

 Here’s praying this has inspired you to be grateful for all God has done for you and for the supporters He has put in your life.
 May it help you be constantly thankful to those God has put in your life to support you on earth both for earthly and spiritual needs.
 And may it make you a Thank You Note Writer.

+When put in a situation to help multiple people but you must choose only one, how do you choose?
+Maybe you are on the receiving end, has this inspired you to respond differently than you have before?
 Please share away, and if you are really inspired, be sure to Like the article on my Average Joe Facebook page, I might even say thanks if I see it.

 Oh by the way, a sincere thanks to all who have made their way to read my mini-stories and especially to those who have shared or liked them on social media.
 Without your support and loyalty these types of stories will never make it past the social media bias.
 Thanks!